cupcake-recipes.com

 Preparation Steps

-• In a large bowl, whisk together cocoa powder, sugar, flour, baking powder, and salt.
+• In a medium bowl, whisk together the flour, cocoa powder, sugar, baking soda, and salt.

-• Let cool on baking sheets for a few minutes before transferring to a wire rack to cool completely.
+• Bake for 8-10 minutes.
+Let cool on baking sheet for about 5 minutes before removing to wire rack to cool completely.

 Notes

-Store cookies in an airtight container at room temperature for up to 3 days.
+Store in an airtight container at room temperature to maintain their fudgy texture.

 Recipes Should You See